-DEBORAH ARMSTRONG-HICKEY Unites States International University
+Deborah Armstrong-Hickey United States International University

 I'd like to begin by sharing a dream that I had fairly frequently when I was a child, between the ages of 6 and 12.

-I was lucid.
-I would fly sometimes during the night and see the ocean glistening below me, and sometimes during the day where I would see my reflection.
-But the place that I went was always the same, a place called Bali.
+1 was lucid.
+I would fly, and the first place that I would choose to go, was the ocean.
+I would fly sometimes during the night and see the ocean glistening below me, and sometimes during the day where I would see my reflection, but the place that I went was always the same.
+It was a place calledBali.
 I often wondered what that could mean.
 I don't remember consciously recognizing where Bali was as a place in the world, but that is where I would go, and that's where I would land.

-Two and a half years ago, I began my dissertation, wondering what on earth I was going to study, and really wanting to do something that reflected who I was.
-Dreams, lucid and non, have always been close to me.
+Two and half years ago, I began my dissertation wondering what on earth I was going to study, and really wanting to do something that reflected who I was.
+Dreams, lucid and none, have always been close to me.
 I came to this study as a clinician working some ten years with children, young children, preschool to school age.
-I had originally intended on studying lucid dreaming as a treatment approach, particularly with children with nightmares, and children who had been molested.
+I had originally intended on studying lucid dreaming as a treatment approach, particularly with children with nightmares, arid children who had been molested.
 However, when it came time to gather a committee it became quickly apparent that there were no studies validating that lucid dreams even exist in children.
 So I made a leap from applied clinical work to this foreign, but very exciting and challenging area of psychophysiological study.
-I had hardly even stepped into a sleep laboratory before I did this study. . . .
+I had hardly even stepped into a sleep laboratory before I did this study.
+Over the past couple of years I have really wondered why on earth I was doing this.
+Even though there was a lot of joy in it, there was also a lot of challenge and difficulties.

-I want to emphasize that the purpose of my study was to validate lucid dreams in school age children, not to study how to teach the skill or how to increase the skill in children who already have the skill, or even how to use it. . . .
-I chose to work with ten-, eleven-, and twelve-year-olds, based on Foulkes' work.
-[Children of this age] are more able to define dreams as internally originating [and] show an increase in . . . seeing, talking, feeling, moving and manipulating things in their dreams.
-Furthermore, the rate of dream accessibility with respect to dream recall reaches a near-adult rate.
+I want to emphasize that the purpose of my study was to validate lucid dreams in school age children, not to study how to teach the skill or how to increase the skill in children who already have the skill, or even how to use it.
+It was a study of validation, looking at how we could validate the phenomenon.
+I chose to work with ten, eleven and twelve year olds based on Foulkes' work.
+These children are more developmentally able to define dreams as internally originating versus externally.
+Children of this age show an increase in the psychological acts of seeing, talking, feeling, moving and manipulating things in their dreams.
+Further, the rate of dream accessibility with respect to dream recall reaches a near-adult rate.